CardboardFreedom/AngularWebsite/README.md

 This is a sample Angular Website created by me.

+To Run This Website:

+Take all files and put them into a directory.
+Use a terminal to go to that directory and use "npm install" to receive the node_modules folder within the directory.
+Then, type in "ng serve" and you can open the website on your own browser by going to `http://localhost:4200/`.

 # HelloWorld

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.1.